-Initiative Description Importance What Has Been Done So Far Potential Obstacles/Notes 30 Fai Obstacles/ Notes 1.
+Initiative Description Importance What Has Been Done So Far Potential Obstacles/Notes 1.
 Enhance Device Borrowing Program Expand borrowing program and describe the procedures to request technological devices for students, faculty, and staff.
 COM community members need access to devices and they need to understand what devices are available to borrow and how the program works.
 There is already a program in place.
 Students can self-request through COM Care, and staff and faculty can request through managers.
-2. Banner SSB Ppgrades to Functionalities in Banner SSB will be Information Technology (IT) Department priority, Ongoing
+2. Banner SSB Ppgrades to Banner 9 Self- Service Functionalities in Banner SSB will be upgraded to Banner 9 Self Service, which will impact employee self- service, faculty self- service, student registration, and Information Technology (IT) Department priority, referenced in the IT Operational Guidelines, 2020.
+Ongoing Key users have been informed about the upgrades.
+Training yet to come.